Theophanes is an experienced caretaker and breeder of hairless rats and loves to blog about pets and animals.

 Parrots can be extremely destructive, can fly unless you clip their wings, are very loud, and can live 50-80 years, sometimes even getting past 100 years in age!
 They are not for the meek!
 They also can put a pretty big dent in your pocket to purchase.
 Be wary what you’re getting into with these guys!

 Prairie dogs are a somewhat unique pet and many people have different experiences with them.
-Some people say they can be really sweet while most say they turn pretty nasty towards maturity becoming biters.
+Some people say they can be really sweet, while most say they turn pretty nasty towards maturity becoming biters.
 They live in groups in the wild but most pet owners these days keep them singly in the hopes they’ll bond to the human rather than to another prairie dog.
-I’m not sure this is good for their mental health being as social as they are.
+I’m not sure this is good for their mental health considering how social they are.
 They require large housing and are awake during the day.

 Pygmy mice are often called “furry fish” as most owners do not actually try to handle them.
 There’s a good reason for this!
 For one, they are tiny, their bodies only measuring at most 3 inches across.
 For another, they are faster than lightning.
 They require a 5-gallon aquarium or larger to live in and generally love wheels, tubes, and things to play with.
 Most people who keep them keep them in mixed-sex groups and just let them breed.
 Their babies are the size of ants and they can form quite the community.
 They can live up to three years.